Reliability Tools and Methods for Program or Project Development and Validation processes.

 General:

-The major recommendations for a successful implementation of Reliability Optimize in the Design
+The major recommendations for a successful implementation of Reliability Optimize in the Design process are:

 1 – Assign a full-time Dedicated Program Reliability Engineer to each program.
 His task is to implement, facilitate and execute all methods and tools during the program, including reporting to the senior staff.